| |

 Some people made positive experience using targets out of multiple layers of cardboard, especially when throwing indoors.
 But remember that when throwing indoors, the knives bouncing back from the target are especially dangerous, as they might ricochet from the walls, and you have less room to get out of their way.
 The best thing here would be an empty garage completely lined with carpet.

 This rather solid target has been constructed by Rüdiger and Willi from Bavaria.
-They sent some thoughts on it:
+They explain how they built it:

 "As there are two little children in the house (4 and 6 years of age), we have chosen to mount the target in a way that nobody can get behind it unnoticed while we are throwing.